-- Usuki (臼杵市) in the south of Ōita is a castle town, near to the location where William Adams, whose life was dramatized in James Clavell’s bestselling novel Shōgun, drifted ashore on a Dutch ship drifted ashore in 1600 and began a long period of Kyūshū’s (controlled) interaction with the West.
+- Usuki (臼杵市) in the south of Ōita is a castle town, near to the location where William Adams, whose life was dramatised in James Clavell’s bestselling novel Shōgun, drifted ashore on a Dutch ship drifted ashore in 1600 and began an extended period of Kyūshū’s (controlled) interaction with the West.
 The area has the Usuki Stone Buddhas (臼杵磨崖仏 Usuki Magaibutsu), stone figures carved out of the cliff.
-The figures number several thousand, and probably date from the twelfth or thirteenth century.
+The figures number several thousand and probably date from the twelfth or thirteenth century.

 - Taketa (竹田市) is another castle town found in the southwestern part of Ōita.
-The Oka Castle (岡城址) is on the edge of a steep cliff and dates from 1185, but little remains of the original but a few piles of rocks.
-The area is well known for its clean water, and is called a “little Kyoto” (as Japanese often term anything that is reminiscent of traditional Japan).
-Local cuisine is deliscious and is based on fish and chicken.
+The Oka Castle (岡城址) is on the edge of a cliff and dates from 1185, but little remains of the original but a few piles of rocks.
+The area is well known for its clean water and is called a “little Kyoto” (as Japanese often term anything that is reminiscent of traditional Japan).
+Local cuisine is delicious and is based on fish and chicken.

 - Takachiho (高千穂町) is home to Takachiho Shrine (高千穂神社 Takachiho-jinja)) and Amanoiwato Shrine (天岩戸神社 Amanoiwato-jinja), associated with the first emperor of Japan.
 Sacred music, passed from generation to generation, is still played in the evening at the former.
 The nearby Takachiho Gorge (高千穂峡 Takachiho-kyō) is a deep gorge formed by the Gokase River.
 Visit the seventeen-meter-high Manai Falls (真名井の滝 Manai-no-taki).

 - Hyūga City (日向市) in Nippō Kaigan Quasi-National Park (日豊海岸国定公園 Nippō Kaigan Kokutei Kōen) and the southern resorts of Isegahama and Okuragahama have good beaches.
 The Mimitsu area of Hyūga is a preservation area and has a real feel of old Japan.
 Visit the Hyūga City History People’s Museum.
 The Emperor Jinmu (the first emperor of Japan, supposed to have lived in the seventh century CE) is said to have set out from here to unify the Japanese nation.

 - Saito (西都市): Saitobaru kofungun (西都原古墳群, burial mounds area) with over 300 kofun of various shapes and sizes dating from the fourth to sixth centuries CE.
 Autumn fire festival: torch-lit parade winds through the kofun; Hyūga Kokubunji (日向国分寺跡) and Tsuma Shrine (都萬神社 Tsuma-jinja).